 - Go on a catamaran or sailboat ride

-- Take a canoe or kayak tour
+- Canoe or Kayak tour

 - See sea turtles at the Morro Jable conservation and recovery center